 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 40mm F2 SL II weighs 200g, which means it is 400g (66%) lighter than the Nikon 35mm f1.4G which has a weight of 600g.

 Lens Mounts